 to over 40 countries.

-Morris International as a corporate communications and government relations manager, an experience he describes as almost straight out of Chris Buckley's book, "Thank you for Smoking".
+Morris International as a corporate communications manager and lobbyist, an experience he describes as straight out of Chris Buckley's book, "Thank you for Smoking".

-Gerard left the tobacco industry to start an eco-friendly wine cork company followed by another company,
+Gerard left the tobacco wars to start an eco-friendly wine cork company followed by another business,

 one of Europe's first

 Internet and web development firms with clients like Honda and the International Committee of the Red Cross.

 Between entrepreneurial ventures, Gerard helped lead Swisscom's international

 expansion in South Asia.
 In this capacity, he managed telecom